sib-swiss/sib-software-stack/README.md

 in the order they should be built (top to bottom).
 Software packages are identified by their easyconfig file name.

+**Tip:** for local development purposes, you can override the content of `sib_stack_package_list.txt` by creating a file named `package_list.txt`.
+This allows e.g. to build only a subset of the entire `sib_stack_package_list.txt` file content.

-To add a new software package to the SIB software stack, the name of its easyconfig file must be added to this file.
+To add a new software package to the SIB software stack, the name of its easyconfig file must be added to `sib_stack_package_list.txt`.

-When the file is parsed by the stack-builder tool, the following rules are applied:
+When the file is parsed by the stack-builder tool, the following rules are
+applied:

 * Text located after a `#` (comments) and empty lines are ignored.
 * Software packages are built in the order they appear in the file, from top to